close

 Why use rubber-to-metal bonding?

-Manufacturers in several industries rely on rubber-to-metal bonding for some of the components they manufacture.
+Manufacturers in several industries rely on rubber-to-metal bonding for some of their components.
 There are a wide variety of reasons for this, including:

-- In the production of parts that require the flexibility of rubber and the stability of metal.
+• In the production of parts that require rubber’s flexibility and metal’s stability.

 Why is using a bonding agent better than traditional glue?